micalexander/obi-bash/README.md

 # Obi Version 2.0

-Obi is a project management tool that simplifies, WordPress development.
+Obi is a project management tool that simplifies WordPress development.

 ## Installation: